brad-seeley/brad-seeley.github.io/pages/timber-glasses.md

 <br>

-Then using SolidWorks, I imported the picture using the Sketch Picture tool (sketch -> Tools/Sketch Tools/Sketch Picture), and drew a spline along the profile. <br>
+Then using SolidWorks, I imported the picture using the Sketch Picture tool (sketch -> Tools/Sketch Tools/Sketch Picture), and drew a spline along the profile for the cutout <br>
-Then copying that curve using the Offset Entities feature, I created the outer part of the frame.
+I copied that curve using the Offset Entities feature, I created the outer part of the frame.
 Adding a centreline, I mirrored these components to make the other side, before drawing a nose bridge and side wings to attach the arms.
-This version, v1, was 3 laser cut parts, that could initally be glued together.
+This version, v1, was 3 laser cut parts, that could be glued together.
 The frame needed some minor adjustment to fit the lenses, but v1 was a success. <br>
 [<img src="./../../imgs/medium/timber-glasses-SolidWorks-Sketch-Picture-tool.jpeg" alt="Sketching the profile in SolidWorks. " width="450">](./../../imgs/full/timber-glasses-SolidWorks-Sketch-Picture-tool.jpeg)
 [<img src="./../../imgs/medium/timber-glasses-lens-spline-v1.jpeg" alt="Lens profile sketched using SolidWorks spline tool. " width="450">](./../../imgs/full/timber-glasses-lens-spline-v1.jpeg)
 [<img src="./../../imgs/medium/timber-glasses-v1-assembly.jpeg" alt="Image of assembly in CAD. " width="450">](./../../imgs/full/timber-glasses-v1-assembly.jpeg)